wyne-ybanez/personal-portfolio-master/README.md

 - Sans serif is the fallback font should the fonts be imported incorrectly.

 ### Separated pages
-- Separate pages such as contactme.html and projects.html will have a background with a dark linear gradiet.
+- Separate pages such as contactme.html and projects.html will have a background with a dark linear gradient.
 This avoids distraction.
 - Making it darker like index.html but also having a unique image in the back to make the page interesting rather than have it all black.

 ## Wireframes